pikvm/pikvm/README.md

 **[>>> PiKVM v3 HAT on Kickstarter! <<<](https://www.kickstarter.com/projects/mdevaev/pikvm-v3-hat)**

+** The Kickstarer was a HUGE success but has ended.**

+** If you are still looking to get one after the KS has ended they will be available on pishop.us in Novemeber **

 We have developed our own HAT for the Raspberry Pi 4.
 It will have all the features of the v2 platform, including:

 * Fully **Open Source** software and ready-made maintainable Linux based OS.